MockingbirdME/game_md/magic/arcane_powers.md

 * Purify Water - short, water, all mages
     * (1+) - purify X liters of water plus one for each additional success spent.
 Additional successes may be spent to change water based liquids to pure water: wine cost 2 successes, liquor 3, 4 for ink, etc.
 * Reduce Cost - spell, all learned mages, learned mages only
-    * (+) - reduce the arcane dues suffered by the casting of the spell by the number of successes spent on this power for each success spent on it.
+    * (+) - reduce the arcane dues suffered by the casting of the spell by 3 per success spent on this power.
 This reduction can never reduce the arcane dues below 3.
 All instances of this power in a spell must be before any gate.
 * Relocate - short, space, all mages
     * (3+) - target object of up to 10X pounds that is not held by a character can be relocated up to X meters.
 Additional successes can be spent to increase the weight of the object by up to 10lbs each.
 For each half of the weight (minimum 1 lb) the target object is the range may be extended by 1 meter.
 This effect can not cause the target to relocate to within another object/character.
     * (3+) - target character with up to combined body and size attributes of X may be relocated by up to X meters, plus one meter per additional success spent.
 The target’s combined stats may be reduced for this calculation by one for each additional success spent; a caster targeting himself may choose to reduce his body stat to 1 for the purposes of this effect.
 This effect can not cause the target to relocate to within another object/character.